discoposse/tracerator/README.md

-# Traces from Mooncake (FAST'25)

-This directory contains the open-sourced production-derived request traces used in the Mooncake paper, plus tooling to understand them and generate scaled, parameter-controlled extensions that faithfully reproduce real enterprise LLM workload patterns.

-## The Problem This Solves

-You need more trace volume or "what-if" variants (longer contexts, higher cache intensity, different mixes, longer duration) for the perf modeling tool, but the traces must behave like real Kimi production traffic:
+# Tracerator

+Tracerator is a trace generation and comparison tool for LLM serving experiments.
+It turns baseline workload traces into reproducible, parameter-controlled variants, packages them for replay/modeling pipelines, and provides a browser UI for comparing generated manifests.

+The repository includes production-derived Mooncake FAST'25 traces as bundled baseline sources, but the project is Tracerator: the generator, UI, manifest/report tooling, source import path, and validation workflow around those traces.

+## What Tracerator Does

+Tracerator helps create more trace volume and "what-if" variants for performance modeling:

+- Longer or shorter contexts
+- Higher or lower prefix reuse/cache intensity
+- Different ISL distributions and workload mixes
+- Additional sessions and scaled request counts
+- Reproducible manifests for handoff and comparison

+The goal is to preserve workload properties that matter for LLM serving experiments:

 - Highly bursty arrivals (dozens of requests at the exact same millisecond)
 - Heavy-tailed prompt & generation lengths
 - Authentic KVCache reuse patterns: small number of extremely hot block prefixes (shared system prompts, agent scaffolds, popular RAG contexts) reused across thousands of requests; variable hit depths; session-like extensions that share long prefixes then branch on new user input.

-Generic generators (independent requests, uniform or simple normal lengths, Poisson arrivals, random or independent hash_ids) will produce completely wrong prefill/decode costs, cache hit ratios, queuing, and transfer behavior.
-Mooncake's published gains (up to 5× effective capacity) come from exploiting exactly these real patterns.
+Generic generators (independent requests, uniform/simple-normal lengths, Poisson arrivals, random or independent `hash_ids`) can produce misleading prefill/decode costs, cache hit ratios, queuing, and transfer behavior.
+Tracerator keeps source provenance and cache-prefix structure explicit so generated traces remain useful for replay and planning.

+Generated and augmented traces are simulations for planning and replay experiments.
+They preserve selected workload characteristics from the source traces, but they should not be treated as exact production workload profiles.

-## The Tool
+## Run Tracerator

-The tool is called Tracerator.
-The graphical UI is the self-contained fancy page at `site/index.html` (with live estimates that update dynamically as you adjust the sliders).
+The graphical UI is the self-contained page at `site/index.html`, served by the Flask backend with live estimates that update as you adjust the controls.
 It has two browser pages: **Trace Generator** at `/` for creating trace outputs, and **Trace Comparison** at `/compare` for reviewing up to five manifest files in one report.

 To run (recommended):